jeffreypierce/46cliff/README.md

 **Kitchen**
 - Always on - no need to power up
 - Control the volume by touching the top of the HomePod, `+` and `-`
-- The two HomePods are linked as a stereo pair, meaning changing the volume on either will change them both
+- The two HomePods are linked as a stereo pair, meaning changing the volume level on either will change them both

 **Family Room TV**
 - Turn on the TV